-Campus person responsible for the plan: John Rossi, Chief of University Police, SUNY Oswego john.rossi@oswego.edu (315)312-5555
+Campus person responsible for the plan: Scott R. Swayze, Chief of University Police, SUNY Oswego scott.swayze@oswego.edu (315) 312-5555

 SUNY Oswego holds the safety and security of its students, faculty, staff, and visitors as its number one priority.
 Although every emergency is different, it is important to establish guidelines to handle any/all crises.
 This plan is designed in accordance with appropriate laws, regulations and policies that govern crisis/emergency preparedness and reflects up-to-date best practices and response in these areas.